George Wright (general): Early life and career

+Washington Territory

 In 1858 Wright oversaw the construction of Fort Dalles in Oregon Territory from a wood outpost to a more substantial base while in command.
 He fought in the Yakima War in 1855–56.
 In 1858, in retaliation for the Steptoe Battle, he soundly defeated the combined tribes in the Battle of Four Lakes and the Battle of Spokane Plains near Spokane.
 On September 23, 1858, after signing agreements with the Coeur d'Alenes, Wright was in camp near Latah (Hangman's) Creek, near present-day Spokane, Washington.
 He had in custody Chief Owhi, regarded as a perpetrator of the attacks on white settlers which led to the Yakima War.
 Wright sent for Owhi's son, Qualchan, also considered a perpetrator, threatening to hang Owhi unless Qualchan came to the camp.
 When Qualchan rode in the next day, he was taken into custody and hung within 15 minutes.
 Wright issued the orders to hang him, telling Captain James Allen Hardie to carry out the duty.

+After the Battle of Spokane Plains, troops commanded by Wright were responsible for killing upwards of 900 Indian horses in retaliation of the uprising.
+The horse killings were designed to prevent further uprisings and to limit opportunities for the tribes to hunt and fend for themselves over the winter.
+Wright later expressed remorse over the killings, but deemed his actions necessary.
+He later wrote, “The chastisement which these Indians have received has been severe but well merited… A blow has been struck which they will never forget.”

 Civil War

 At the beginning of the Civil War, Wright was the commanding officer of the Department of Oregon.
 Then, for a few months in 1861, he was the commanding officer of the District of Southern California.
 In October 1861, he was promoted to brigadier general of Volunteers and placed in command of the Department of the Pacific, replacing Edwin Vose Sumner, on Sumner's recommendation.

-Although Wright would have preferred to have been sent East during the Civil War, he remained in California where he commanded the largest force ever in the Far West—6,000 troops in 1862.
+Although Wright would have preferred to have been sent East during the Civil War, he remained in California, where he commanded the largest force ever in the Far West—6,000 troops in 1862.
 His duties included protecting the frontier, keeping watch on secessionists, safeguarding the coast, and moving troops eastward.

-The climate of San Francisco was not agreeable to Wright, because of his asthma, and he wanted to move the headquarters to Sacramento.
+The climate of San Francisco was not agreeable to Wright because of his asthma, and he wanted to move the headquarters to Sacramento.
 The headquarters did not move, although Wright did spend time in Sacramento.